daniyalkhan131/PythonLearning_basics/README.md

 The answer is "special methods"!
 Python classes have special (also known as "magic") methods, that are dunders (i.e. double underscore-named).
 These are methods with special names that give instructions to Python for how to deal with objects.

+If the first (left) operand is an instance of int, add _() does mathematical addition.
+If it's a string, it does string concatenation.

+Therefore, you can declare special methods on your own classes to mimic the behavior of builtin objects, like so using len

+The _repr_ method is one of several ways to provide a nicer string representation: